Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Revealing and correcting the mistake in

 Instead of 11 jet coordinates $(y^0,\vy,\vJ,f_2)$ for the initial system \eqref{180131:0807}-\eqref{180201:1007}, a symmetry analysis of \eqref{180213:0925}-\eqref{180213:0929} now defines an extended jet space with 12 coordinates $(y^0,\vy,\vJ^*,f_2^*,f_1)$, where the additional coordinate $f_1$ is related to $J^{*0}$ via \eqref{180213:1400}.
 Formally, the four equations $\mathsf{E}^*_1$-$\mathsf{E}^*_3$ \& $\mathsf{E}^*_5$ can now be identified as a system being independent of the jet coordinate $y^3=\omega$.
 Performing a symmetry analysis on this reduced subsystem for the ansatz \eqref{180201:1057}-\eqref{180201:1125}, one yields the same results \eqref{180201:1425}-\eqref{180201:1523} as before in just replacing the $\omega$-dependent infinitesimals $(\eta^i,\eta_{f_2})$ in \eqref{180201:1521} and \eqref{180203:1632} by their corresponding $\omega$-independent infinitesimals $(\eta^{*i},\eta^*_{f^*_2})$:

 where $C^*$ is any arbitrary constant and where, for simplicity and convenience, the solutions [4] $b^{*i}$ and $b^{*\prime}$ were chosen as the trivial zero solutions, simply because of not being relevant here for the present discussion on consistency.
-Now, in using the defining relation \eqref{180213:1400}, we can read~off the unreduced infinitesimal~$\eta^0$ for the jet coordinate $f_1$ from \eqref{180213:1453} as\footnote[2]{$C^*$ in \eqref{180213:1453} is then defined as the evaluation $C(\omega)\big|_{\omega=\omega^*}\equiv C^*$.}
+Now, in using the defining relation \eqref{180213:1400}, we can read~off the unreduced infinitesimal~$\eta^0$ for the jet coordinate $f_1$ from \eqref{180213:1453} as\footnote{$C^*$ in \eqref{180213:1453} is then defined as the evaluation $C(\omega)\big|_{\omega=\omega^*}\equiv C^*$.}

 which is necessary now in order to find the infinitesimal $\xi^3\equiv\xi_\omega$ from the last and remaining equation $\mathsf{E}_4$~\eqref{180213:0928} in this system.
-Obviously, since \eqref{180213:1543} matches the result \eqref{180201:1521}, the symmetry analysis of $\mathsf{E}_4$ \eqref{180213:0928} is identical to the one performed in the previous section~\eqref{180202:1946}, with the same result \eqref{180202:1947}, however, now without any constraints on the infinitesimal $\xi^3$:\footnote[2]{Note that since $\xi^3$ is associated to the 1-point quantity $f_1$ there is no dependence on any 2-point coordinates.}
+Obviously, since \eqref{180213:1543} matches the result \eqref{180201:1521}, the symmetry analysis of $\mathsf{E}_4$ \eqref{180213:0928} is identical to the one performed in the previous section~\eqref{180202:1946}, with the same result \eqref{180202:1947}, however, now without any constraints on the infinitesimal $\xi^3$:

+i.e., where $\xi^3$ can freely depend now on all independent variables involved,\footnote{Note that since $\xi^3$ is associated to the 1-point quantity $f_1$ there is no dependence on any 2-point coordinates.} simply because the constructed $\omega$-independence of the newly defined local equation $\mathsf{E}^*_1$ \eqref{180213:0925} cannot give or lead to any restrictions on $\xi^3$, as it was the case before for the $\omega$-dependent local equation $\mathsf{E}_1$~\eqref{180131:0807}.

 Solving \eqref{180213:1606} explicitly for $\xi^3$, the only solution that is in accordance or in line with subsystem $\mathsf{E}^*_1$-$\mathsf{E}^*_3$ \& $\mathsf{E}^*_5$ is given by the particular solution